resources | tips & advice

 A professional and experienced photographer will have a concise portfolio, giving you a clear idea of their shooting style, editing style, and consistency.

 My advice?
 It’s especially important to consider a photographer’s editing style.
 Is it timeless or trendy?
 A timeless style will have an accurate and realistic representation of colours and skin tones, so your wedding photos won’t go out of style in a few years.
 Remember when Instagram first came out and everyone used those crazy filters built in to the app?
-When you look back at those images now do you feel the filter added a timeless effect or did it date the image?
+When you look back at those images now do you feel the filter dated the image?
 That can happen in the professional photography world as well.
 Consider using a photographer who doesn't use trendy colour palette when editing.

 Since you’ll be spending a lot of time with your photographer, you want to make sure they are someone you can get along with and trust, and that they won’t add stress to your day.
 Read their bio to get an idea of what they’re like and how they got their start in the industry.